Flamenco/to-caption/readme.md

 # to-caption

-Converts CamelCase and delimited strings to captions.
+Converts camelCase and delimited strings to captions.

 >Delimiters are dot, underscore, and dash. \[ . _ - \]